Controversies about the word niggardly: Other complaints

-Letter to The Economist magazine, 1995
+Letter to The Economist, 1995

-In 1995, London-based magazine The Economist used the word "niggardly" in an article about the impact of computers and productivity: "During the 1980s, when service industries consumed about 85% of the $1 trillion invested in I.T. in the United States, productivity growth averaged a niggardly 0.8% a year."
+In 1995, London-based newspaper The Economist used the word "niggardly" in an article about the impact of computers and productivity: "During the 1980s, when service industries consumed about 85% of the $1 trillion invested in I.T. in the United States, productivity growth averaged a niggardly 0.8% a year."
 The Economist later pointed out with amusement that it received a letter from a reader in Boston who thought the word "niggardly" was inappropriate.
-"Why do we get such letters only from America?" the British magazine commented.
+"Why do we get such letters only from America?" the magazine commented.

 Dallas Morning News

-At some point before the Washington, D.C., incident (of early 1999), The Dallas Morning News had banned the use of the word after its use in a restaurant review had raised complaints.
+At some point before the Washington, D.C., incident (of early 1999), The Dallas Morning News had banned the use of the word after its use in a restaurant review raised complaints.

 Acampo, California

-On March 31, 2010, a billboard appeared along the frontage of California State Route 99 in Acampo, California, that referred to Barack Obama, the first black President of the United States, as "niggardly".
+On March 31, 2010, a billboard appeared along the frontage of California State Route 99 in Acampo, California, that referred to Barack Obama, the first black president of the United States, as "niggardly".
 The sign was placed among several billboards advertising a local coffee shop that was going out of business that week.
-The restaurant's owner stated that they were unaware of the Obama sign until contacted by a local news station.
+The restaurant's owners stated that they were unaware of the Obama sign until contacted by a local news station.
 The sign was removed shortly after news reports about it appeared on local television stations.